Tulips Bring Brilliant Color and Elegant Form to the Spring Garden

 Division 14: Greigii Tulips

 Greigii, Zones 3-7.
 Greigii tulips are well-known for their striped or mottled foliage.
 Low-growing, they are perfect for groups of bright color near the front of the border.
-Varieties include 'Concerto,' white; 'Kiev,' red with yellow edges; 'Oratorio,' rose; 'Pinocchio,' red and white; 'Quebec,' rose and cream; 'Red Riding Hood,' red; and 'Tottori,' pink.
+Varieties include 'Concerto,' creamy white w/yellow base; 'Kiev,' red with yellow edges; 'Oratorio,' rose; 'Pinocchio,' red and white; 'Quebec,' rose and cream; 'Red Riding Hood,' red; and 'Tottori,' pink.

 Tulipa greigii 'Concerto' is in the Division 14, Greigii class.
 It opens creamy and matures to white with a darker yellow center.Tulipa greigii 'Concerto'